 The University provides the opportunity for counseling services for individuals.
-Students may contact the Counseling Office in Forkel Hall or the Office of Student Development in Rosary Hall for appointments.
+Students may contact the Counseling Office for appointments.
 The counselors are available at posted hours.
 Their services are confidential and free of charge.

 Prevention and Education Services

 Programs regarding drug and alcohol abuse are offered by the University on an on-going basis and are open to all members of the Dominican University New York community.
 Individual questions or concerns may be addressed to the Prevention and Education Coordinator in Forkel Hall.